meg768/installing-new-rpi-from-scratch/README.md

 # Notes on Installing a New RPI from Scratch

 Installing New Raspberry PI From Scratch from a Mac.
+Notes from 2019-05-19.

 ## Use Pi Filler
 Use Pi Filler to create your image from https://www.raspberrypi.org/downloads.